hartmantis/kitchen-localhost/README.md

 Configuration
 -------------

+Just override one of the platforms in your Kitchen config to use this driver.
+That's it!

+    ---
+    driver:
+      name: vagrant

+    provisioner:
+      name: chef_zero

+    platforms:
+      - name: ubuntu-14.04
+      - name: centos-7.0
+      - name: macosx-10.10
+        driver:
+          name: localhost

+    suites:
+      - name: default
+        run_list:
+          - recipe[something]

 Contributing
 ------------

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Ideally create a topic branch for every separate change you make.
-For
-example:
+For example:

 1. Fork the repo
 2. `bundle install`